dave-007/azure-cli-talk/__slides.md

 ## Azure CLI Basic Syntax & First Commands

 ### Arguments syntax
+-  Start with az -h

--  All params start with two hyphens (--help),most common arguments have a one hypen short format (-h)
+-  All params start with two hyphens (--help),most common arguments have a one hyphen short format (-h)
 -  After `az login`, start with `az group -h` to work with your resource groups and get familiar with Azure CLI syntax
 -  You can save work later by setting some smart defaults with `az configure`
 ---